Lockheed Martin F-35 Lightning II: Armament

-To preserve its stealth shaping, the F-35 has two internal weapons bays with four weapons stations.
+To preserve its stealth shaping, the F-35 has two internal weapons bays each with two weapons stations.
 The two outboard weapon stations each can carry ordnance up to 2500 lb, or 1500 lb for the F-35B, while the two inboard stations carry air-to-air missiles.
 Air-to-surface weapons for the outboard station include the Joint Direct Attack Munition (JDAM), Paveway series of bombs, Joint Standoff Weapon (JSOW), and cluster munitions (Wind Corrected Munitions Dispenser).
-The station can also carry multiple smaller munitions such as the GBU-39 Small Diameter Bombs (SDB), GBU-53/B SDB II, and SPEAR 3 anti-tank missiles; up to four SDBs can be carried per station for the F-35A and F-35C, and three for the F-35B.
-The inboard station can carry the AIM-120 AMRAAM.
+The station can also carry multiple smaller munitions such as the GBU-39 Small Diameter Bombs (SDB), GBU-53/B StormBreaker and SPEAR 3; up to four SDBs can be carried per station for the F-35A and F-35C, and three for the F-35B.
+The F-35A achieved certification to carry the B61 Mod 12 nuclear bomb in October 2023.
+The inboard station can carry the AIM-120 AMRAAM and eventually the AIM-260 JATM.
 Two compartments behind the weapons bays contain flares, chaff, and towed decoys.